What to Buy for a First Apartment Kitchen

 Frequently Asked Questions

-At a bare minimum, you need three pieces: a 10-inch nonstick or stainless steel skillet for sautéing and frying, a 3-quart saucepan for sauces, soups, and boiling eggs, and a 6- to 8-quart stockpot for pasta, large soups, and batch cooking.
-With just these three pieces, you can prepare the vast majority of everyday meals.
-Avoid buying large cookware sets upfront, as they often include pieces you'll rarely use and take up limited cabinet space.
+For most people, three to four pieces of cookware cover nearly everything.
+Start with a 10 or 12-inch nonstick skillet for eggs, fish, and quick sautés; a 3-quart saucepan for sauces, soups, and grains; and a 6 to 8-quart stockpot for pasta, boiling, and batch cooking.
+If your budget allows, adding a 10-inch stainless steel or cast iron skillet gives you better searing capability.
+Avoid buying large cookware sets upfront, they often include pieces you'll rarely use and take up limited cabinet space.

-How much should I expect to spend stocking a first apartment kitchen?
+How much should I budget to stock a first kitchen from scratch?

 What pantry staples should I buy first when stocking a new kitchen?